-Studies of the predictors of social anxiety in school-age children and adolescents have shown a number of factors to be important.
-First, there is evidence for the role of certain child characteristics, the most notable being the temperamental disposition of behavioral inhibition (BI) (Biederman et al., 1993; Hirschfeld et al., 1992; Turner, Beidel, & Wolff, 1996).
-This profile of child behavior can be reliably measured via objective assessments in infancy: at four months, it is manifest as infant distress and reactivity to novel, or increasing, environmental stimulation (Calkins, Fox, & Marshall, 1996; Kagan & Snidman, 1991), and at 14 months, as fearful, inhibited and withdrawn behavior in the face of novelty, especially of a social kind (Kagan, Reznick, & Snidman, 1987).
-For children who are behaviorally inhibited in infancy, the risk of child social anxiety disorder is significantly increased (Kagan & Snidman, 1999; Rubin, Burgess, & Hastings, 2002; Warren & Simmens, 2005).
+Predictors of Child Social Anxiety: Early Child Characteristics especially of a social kind (Kagan, Reznick, & Snidman, 1987).
+For children who are behaviorally inhibited in infancy, the risk of child SAnxD is significantly increased (Kagan & Snidman, 1999; Rubin, Burgess, & Hastings, 2002; Warren & Simmens, 2005).
 This increased risk may come about as a direct development of earlier BI, but it may also arise through indirect routes.
 Thus, it may either provoke further experiences, and particularly certain parenting practices (described below), that themselves contribute to the occurrence of the disorder, or BI may render the child more vulnerable than other children to the negative effects of such experiences (Belsky & Pluess, 2009; Lonigan & Phillips, 2001).